mpiotto/Benthic-assemblages/README.md

 The model integrates species occurrence and abundance (percent cover) data with environmental variables, species functional traits, and phylogenetic relationships to infer the ecological filtering processes shaping benthic assemblages through time.

-Datasets are available at PANGEA repository (pangea.de), and the model implementation is provided in the Model/ folder.
-Both the data structure and the full model specification are described in detail in the Supplementary Information of the manuscript.
+# File description

+The repository is organized in a modular way to facilitate reproducibility of the analyses and results presented in the manuscript.
+Below is a brief description of the main files included in the Model/ folder:

+ - stan_model.stan: contains the Stan code specifying the JSDM used in our study, including the hierarchical structure, environmental effects, species functional traits, and phylogenetic relationships.

+- run_model.R: R script used to prepare the data, compile the Stan model, and run the Bayesian inference within the HMSC framework.
+This script controls the model settings, sampling parameters, and storage of model outputs.

+model_prediction.R: contains all scripts required to generate model predictions, post-processing analyses, and the figures presented in the manuscript. *Running this script allows full replication of the results and visualizations based on the model outputs*.

-Every script starts explaining the content of the files that you will need to run it.
-In addition, every script has notes and comments indicating how to use the codes and reproduce the results.
-However, we strongly suggest your reading the Extended Methods section of the Supplementary Information for further details on the models and to understand how some of the predictions were made.
+Each script starts with a description of the required input files and includes detailed comments guiding the user through the workflow.
+For a complete explanation of the modelling framework, assumptions, and prediction procedures, we strongly recommend consulting the Extended Methods section of the Supplementary Information.